turingschool/backend-curriculum-site/module1/projects/dmv/iteration_4.md

 _[Back to The DMV Home](./index)_

-### Ideas
+### Extensions
-* Find your own data set to read in and do something with it
+* Find your own data set to work with and do something interesting with it.
+If you choose this option, check in with an instructor before starting.
-* Read data from external source (provided) and calculate more complex things According to the given dataset:
+  * Here's a good place to start your data hunt: [Data.gov](https://catalog.data.gov/dataset)

+* Calculate some analytics about your existing data sets:
+  * EV Registrations:
-  * Which state has the most licensed drivers over age 16
+    * Find the most popular make/model registered
+    * Count of registered vehicle for a model year
+    * County with most registered vehicles

+  * Facilities:
+    * Add in a few more helpful attributes.
-  * How many total licensed drivers are in the US
+      * What are the daily hours for each facility?
-  * Something else
+      * For the states that provide (Missouri), which holidays are they closed?

-  * Something else
+  * Vehicles:
+    * Add in a second data source for vehicles and create some `Vehicle` objects from NY State Registration Data: https://data.ny.gov/resource/w4pv-hbkt.json